What's the best workwear when in cold weather? When working in winter weather, wear warm workwear!

 Base Layers

-Couple these simple base layers a pair of thick worker socks and you should be well on your way to feeling cosy and warm for your workday!
+Couple these simple base layers with a pair of thick worker socks and you should be well on your way to feeling cosy and warm for your workday!

 Mid Layers

 On top of your base layer you will want to wear a mid-layer for added insulation and wind protection.
 Fleeces are a great mid-layer as they come in a range of thicknesses and styles, so you can choose a design based on your specific weather requirements.
 They are also easy to remove and pack away if the weather starts to heat up while you’re out on the job.
+Fleeces are both warm and professional, making them the ideal cold weather workwear.

 For extra cold weather, you can even layer up with fleece or dry-fit jogging bottoms on top of your base leggings.
 These joggers should help you retain extra warmth while still offering full freedom of movement.